dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 }
 ```

-## Create a rule with several trigger and options
+## Create a rule with several triggers and options

 This time, the rule is triggered by an 'ON' state update on one of two possible detectors.
-The method parameter is a strongly typed library element (`ItemStateChange`) and as such, its field are auto injected with the right value from the input.
+The method parameter is a strongly typed library element (`ItemStateChange`) and as such, its fields are auto-injected with the right value from the input.
 Thanks to this, it is easy to get the input parameters without risking using a wrong parameter name.
 For example, we get here the name of the item triggering the detection, for a detailed log.
 Instead of the default (the method name used for the label of the rule), it has a description, and a dedicated name for the label, and both will be shown on the openHAB GUI.

 ```java